 3. I tore the meniscus in my right knee when I was an over-weight backpacker.
 So, I have less cartilage protection in that knee.
 I can feel pain there at times, but I have learned to manage it and the knee has became stronger and now protects itself.

 That is it.
 I really can’t think of anything else.
-No stress fractures, no ITB problems, no chondromalacia (runner’s knee), no planter fasciitis, no serious muscle problems, no back problems.
+No ITB problems, only a little chondromalacia (runner’s knee), no planter fasciitis, no serious muscle problems, no back problems.

 When I have health checkups, the doctors and nurses are impressed.
 My cholestoral level is great because of the super high level of HDL caused by good fitness.
 Nurses who draw my blood always comment on the wonderful deep red color due to high oxygen content.
 When I had a EKG the technician commented on my strong heart and said, “you must be a runner.”

 So, how am I damaging my body?
-I get occasional colds and sinus infections (due to a deviated septum) but never the flu.
-I’m old, 51.
+I get occasional colds but never the flu.
+I’m old, 58.
 Where is this damage?

 Some exercise is of course good, but the level of exercise an ultrarunner participates in not normal and therefore unhealthy.

 Recreational runners for some reason believe there is a wall at 26.2 miles and that anything over that is not normal.
 What is so magic about 26.2 miles?
 OK, yes recreational runners constantly complain about “hitting the wall” before that distance.
 They therefore think it is a barrier, and anyone going past that is not normal and doing something amazing or unhealthy.
 All this is silly.
 The recreational runner just doesn’t know how to fuel properly and get the balance in their body to prevent bonking past their “wall.”
 Their body hasn’t yet adjusted to the stress of high mileage.
 Just because they haven’t experience the lack of pain and stress at long distances, doesn’t mean it isn’t possible, even for them.